tsnellgrove/oop_learning/techwtim/dk3_doc.md

 13) main Interpreter function
 14) All one_word commands => 1_word function
 15) functions for each case
+16) Re-org exception cases to reduce all the subtractions?

 TBD: Integrate advice from Franco!